 Town Council Funds

-Town Councils are primarily funded by the service and conservancy charges (S&CC) collected from residents and commercial operators.
-Besides S&CC which is determined by the individual Town Councils, the Government provides grants to the Town Councils to help them meet their operational needs and to set aside funds for cyclical and replacement works.
+Town Councils are primarily funded by the service and conservancy charges (S&CC) collected from the residents and commercial operators within their Towns.
+Each Town Council sets the S&CC rates for its Town.
+The Government also provides grants to the Town Councils to help them with the costs of estate maintenance and to reduce residents’ cost burden.
 The grants include:

-1. S&CC Operating Grant – helps Town Councils with their operating needs.
-An annual operating grant is disbursed for 4-room and smaller flats, with higher grants given for the smaller flat types ($33.70 per month for 1-room, $26.20 per month for 2-room, $17.00 per month for 3-room and $9.00 per month for 4-room).
+1. S&CC Operating Grant – helps Town Councils meet their operating needs.
+The S&CC Operating Grant is disbursed annually for 4-room and smaller flats, with higher grants given for the smaller flat types ($33.70 per month for 1-room, $26.20 per month for 2-room, $17.00 per month for 3-room and $9.00 per month for 4-room);

 2. Goods & Services Tax (GST) Subvention – helps Town Councils offset the increase in GST on S&CC for HDB households.
-GST subvention is disbursed to individual Town Councils every quarter.
+GST subvention is disbursed every quarter;

 3. Lift Maintenance Grant (LMG) – helps Town Councils cope with lift-related servicing and maintenance costs.
-The LMG is disbursed to Town Councils annually, at $600 for each lift maintained by the Town Council.
+The LMG is disbursed annually, at $600 for each lift maintained by the Town Council; and

-4. Lift Replacement Fund (LRF) Matching Grant – assists Town Councils in building up the LRF for the replacement of their cyclical lift and lift-related replacement works.
-The LRF matching grant is disbursed to Town Councils every quarter, matching 50% of the Town Council’s quarterly and voluntary contributions to its LRF.
+4. Lift Replacement Fund (LRF) Matching Grant – assists Town Councils in building up their LRF, to fund the replacement of their existing lifts.
+The LRF matching grant is disbursed every quarter, to match 50% of a Town Council’s quarterly contributions to its LRF.

 Town Councils are required to establish and maintain separate funds for residential and commercial property, as follows:

-1. Operating Fund – for short-term routine expenses, such as utilities, cleaning, maintenance, servicing and general repairs.
+1. Operating Fund – for routine expenses, such as utilities, cleaning, maintenance, servicing and general repairs;

-2. Sinking Fund – for long-term non-lift related cyclical replacements and major repairs, such as cyclical repainting, and renewal or replacement of the roofing system, pumps and water supply system, and electrical supply system.
+2. Sinking Fund – for cyclical and major repairs and replacement works, such as cyclical repainting, and renewal or replacement of the roofing system, water tank, pumps and water supply system, electrical supply system, and lightning protection system; and

-3. Lift Replacement Fund – for long-term lift related cyclical works, such as the replacement of lifts and lift upgrading works.
+3. Lift Replacement Fund – for the replacement of lifts and lift parts (e.g. hoisting ropes/sheaves and lift batteries), and lift upgrading works.

-This illustration summarises the sources of funding and how Town Councils maintain their funds.
+This illustration summarises the Town Councils’ sources of funding and how the Town Councils maintain their funds.